abriginets/wreckuests/README.md

 [Download](https://github.com/JamesJGoodwin/PYg0odwin/releases)

-**Warning:** This script is published for educational puproses only!
+**Warning:** This script is published for educational purposes only!
 Author will accept no responsibility for any consequence, damage or loss which might result from use.
 ## Description
 Advantages:
 * :white_check_mark: UserAgent substitution